cloudmelon/quickstart-sql-driver-apps/README.md

-# Sample Helloworld Application written in different programing languages
+# Quickstart with Helloworld Applications

 This repository stores applications sample Docker application to test CI/CD by cloudmelon